MarkMaaaaa/OpenPAV/docs/index.md

 # Open-PAV

-Open-PAV (Open Product Automated Vehicle) is an open platform designed to facilitate data collection, model calibration, and simulation of producted automated vehicle behaviors.
-It integrates diverse datasets and calibrated vehicle models, making it an essential tool for researchers and developers aiming to study product automated vehicle (PAV) dynamics and their impacts.
+Open-PAV (Open Production Automated Vehicle) is an open platform designed to facilitate **data collection, model calibration, and simulation** of production automated vehicle (PAV) behaviors.
+It integrates diverse datasets and calibrated vehicle models, making it an essential tool for researchers and developers aiming to study PAV dynamics and their impacts.
 The project encourages contributions from the research community and provides ready-to-use model parameters for seamless integration with simulation tools.

 ## Key Features

 **Comprehensive Data Repository**

-- Collects and organizes data from PAVs, including LiDAR, images, videos, and trajectory data (We have summarized 14 AV brands, 33 AV models in 13 Open-source AV Datasets from 6 AV Data Providers, [Dataset Publication](https://www.nature.com/articles/s41597-024-03795-y)).
+- A comprehensive trajectory dataset has been compiled by six research teams, including the CATS Lab at UW–Madison, the VECTOR Center at Vanderbilt University, the ITS Lab at Florida Atlantic University, the European Commission’s Joint Research Centre, the UCLA Mobility Lab and Transportation Research Center, Waymo, and Argo AI.
+This dataset encompasses trajectory data from 14 AV brands and 33 AV models, drawn from 13 open-source AV datasets.
+All data have been converted into a unified vectorized format to enable efficient access and analysis.  [[Paper]](https://www.nature.com/articles/s41597-024-03795-y) [[Data]](https://github.com/CATS-Lab/Filed-Experiment-Data-ULTra-AV)
 <img src="images/Dataset.png" alt="Major Components" width="600">
-- Provides datasets in a unified vectorized format for efficient access and analysis.

 **AV Model Calibration**